Loveworm

-Loveworm is the third extended play by Filipino-British singer-songwriter Beabadoobee.
-The EP, recorded and produced by Pete Robertson (formerly of The Vaccines) and Joseph Rodgers, was released on April 26, 2019, through independent record label Dirty Hit.
+Loveworm is the third extended play by Filipino-English singer-songwriter Beabadoobee.
+The EP, recorded and produced by Pete Robertson (formerly of The Vaccines) and Joseph Rodgers, was released on 26 April 2019 through independent record label Dirty Hit.
 It marks a departure from the folk-influenced, lo-fi sound of her previous two EPs, Lice (2018) and Patched Up (2018), incorporating a wider variety of instrumentation and exploring a range of genres.
 The EP was not preceded by any singles, but was released alongside a one night headliner at Oslo in East London.

 Background and release

 The conception of Loveworm dates back to November 2018, where a video posted to Bea's Instagram captioned "Another song I wrote eeK" shows her playing an early version of 1999.
-Over the following months, Bea continued to post short demos to her Instagram account, before eventually posting a short clip of a studio version of Disappear on March 7, 2019, followed by a similar clip of Angel on March 22, with the caption teasing: "...[EP out next month losers!]"
+Over the following months, Bea continued to post short demos to her Instagram account, before eventually posting a short clip of a studio version of Disappear on 7 March 2019, followed by a similar clip of Angel on March 22, with the caption teasing: "...[EP out next month losers!]"
 Both of these snippets differ slightly from their respective final releases.
 On the 23rd, just 3 days before the EP was released, Bea officially announced the project, stating: "These collection of songs are probably some of my favourite songs [I've] written so far [...]
 This ones pretty different so get ready [to] head bang and cry ofc."
 Loveworm was released on April 26.
 On the same day, Billboard published an article in which Bea explains the inspiration and story behind each song on the record.